f4k1zx/Improved-Mass-Delete-Steam-Comments-Script/README.md

 Scroll the page to load all comments (in case of dynamic loading).

-Delete comments in batches, with a 3-second pause between each deletion to avoid overwhelming the server.
+Delete comments in batches, with 1.5-second pause between each deletion to avoid overwhelming the server.

 Check again for remaining comments after each batch.